 The Real Consequences of Market Segmentation (with Sergey Chernenko), 2012.

 Review of Financial Studies, 25(7), (2012): 2041-2069.
 Winner of the RFS Young Researcher Prize, 2012.

 The Variance of Non-Parametric Treatment Effect Estimators in the Presence of Clustering (with Samuel Hanson), 2011.

 Review of Economics and Statistics, Vol. 94, No. 4: 1197-1201.
 Stata and Matlab Code Here.

-Revise and Resubmit, American Economic Review.
+Revise and resubmit, Journal of Political Economy.
 Internet Appendix Here.

 (with Samuel Hanson and David Scharfstein), September 2014.

 (with Sergey Chernenko and Samuel Hanson), December 2014.

 An Evaluation of Money Market Fund Reform Proposals (with Samuel Hanson and David Scharfstein), May 2014.